Paper Easter Eggs

 - Ask your child to draw a large egg-shaped oval on a sheet of construction paper and cut it out.

 - Have your child draw and cut out shapes from the remaining construction paper in different sizes and colors.
-Try making geometric shapes such as circles, squares, or triangles or free-formed organic shapes like clouds or amoebas.
+Try making geometric shapes such as circles, squares, or triangles or free-form, organic shapes like clouds or amoebas.

 - Help him create his collage by arranging the paper shapes in a pattern or random design on the egg.
 Have him name the shapes as he goes along.